VM-Source-code/Bar-system/README.md

 The bar system project is a Java application that provides a graphical user interface (GUI) for managing orders, products, and user authentication in a bar setting.
 The project consists of several classes organized into different packages to encapsulate related functionalities.
-Let's describe the project in its entirety:
+Description of the project in its entirety:

 Packages: